robole/markdown-reference/markdown.md

 [Jekyll](https://jekyllrb.com) and [Hugo](https://gohugo.io) will package your markdown files into a website.
 They both require some setup to organise your content according to their requirements, but once you learn their way, it can be a productive way to create and maintain a website.
 This has become a popular trend, Github Pages uses Jekyll behind the scenes.

-### Build Tools
+### Developer Tools

-Webpack, Gulp, and other build tools have markdown packages for integrating markdown related tasks into your build process.
+[Webpack](https://webpack.js.org/), [Gulp](https://gulpjs.com/), and other developer tools have markdown packages for integrating markdown related tasks into your development process.

 ### Command-line Tools

-[Pandoc](https://github.com/jgm/pandoc) is the most popular command-line application.
+[Pandoc](https://github.com/jgm/pandoc) is the most popular command-line application used.
 It has a staggering number of formats that you can export to.